 August is PA Produce Month and from August 2-8, 2020 we also recognize National Farmers Market Week.
 Cumberland Valley’s farmers’ markets and roadside stands make it easy for you to celebrate our rich agricultural heritage.
 With over 1,400 farms of varying sizes and approximately 44% of the county in agriculture use, you won’t have to travel far to find fresh fruits and vegetables and unique farm attractions.
 Here are some highlights to help you travel like the locals.
 Find more places to explore in Cumberland Valley and the South Mountain Region by viewing our Local Food, Farm & Outdoor Attractions Guide.

 Shippensburg to Carlisle

-STCC Open Air Market in Shippensburg is held each Monday from 3 to 7 pm at the Southampton Township Park.
+The Ship Open Air Market in Shippensburg is held each Thursday from 3:30 pm to 6:30 pm.
 Featuring over 20 vendors, all located within a 60-mile radius of the market, visitors will find seasonal fruits and vegetables such as cabbage, peppers, squash, onions, lettuce, tomatoes, plus home-made baked goods and specialty cheeses.
 Open from early May through the end of October.